Blog

 We would like to thank FortisBC and Kiewit Corporation for their partnership during the Patullo Gas Line replacement project.
 Thanks to their help, our Temporary Admissions Centre was made possible.

 If you have found an animal in distress, we are happy to assist you at our Main Site at 5216 Glencarin Drive.
-Please call our Wildlife Rescue Support Centre at (604) 526-7275 for guidance and support before traveling with the animal.
+Please contact our Support Centre for assistance before traveling with the animal.

 Admissions Centre Closing Soon